annoyTrump/annoyTrump/README.md

   * Click the 'Create New App' button
   * Fill out the details and agree to the developer agreement.
   * Go to the Keys and Access Tokens tab.
-  * Copy the Consumer Key and Consumer Secret into the constants below.
+  * Copy the Consumer Key and Consumer Secret into the constants of the script (main.py).
   * At the bottom of the browser window, create access tokens.
 Copy the Access token and Access Token Secret into the constants below too.
   * Run the script in your favorite IDE or from the command line with ```python -m annoy_trump.main``` You'll need the dependent library TwitterAPI in order to run it.
 Install TwitterAPI with the command ```pip install TwitterAPI```